chuanli11/gatsby/docs_new/models/resnet/index.md

 import { ModelChart } from './../../../www/src/components/lambda-items.js'

 We benchmark ResNet50's training performance using different GPUs in both FP32 and FP16 precisions.
 The benchmark is conducted using NVidia docker images.
-TYou can use this [repository](https://github.com/lambdal/deeplearning-benchmark) to reproduce the results in the charts below.
+You can use this [repository](https://github.com/lambdal/deeplearning-benchmark) to reproduce the results in the charts below.

 <ModelChart selected_model='resnet50' selected_gpu='V100' selected_metric="throughput"/>